Advantages over Traditional Dentures

-All of this information is reviewed by your team of Smile Corp specialists to decide if you are a good candidate for denture implants (Snap-On teeth) or dental implants (All On 4).
+All of this information is reviewed by Victor Minas to decide if you are a good candidate for denture implants (Snap-On teeth) or dental implants (All On 4).

 All available options are presented to you, including the steps and pricing, for review.
 If you choose overdentures, or Snap-On teeth, the next step is the denture implant surgery.